Last Updated: Friday 1st May 2020

-This is a growing list of resources for creators, comic buyers and parents affected by the CoronaVirus Pandemic Lockdown in the UK – and is hopefully of interest beyond the UK.
+This is a regularly updated list of resources for creators, comic buyers and parents affected by the Coronavirus/ COVID-19 Pandemic Lockdown in the UK – and is hopefully of interest beyond the UK.

-This page, which is being updated as and when possible, includes links to News Items about the comics industry in the face of the Pandemic; Digital Comics portal links; Kids Activity resources; and a section on both the status and plans of UK and US comic publishers plans for continued publishing
+This page includes links to News Items about the comics industry in the face of the Pandemic; Digital Comics portal links; Kids Activity resources; and a section on both the status and plans of UK and US comic publishers plans for continued publishing

 Please let us know about any projects you’re running or offering using the feedback form at the bottom of this page – thank you.
 We’ll try to add them as soon as possible!

 • The team at Bleeding Cool are posting Coronavirus Pandemic related items about how it is impacting the international comics industry, particularly the US comics industry under the hashtag #coronavirus